 - Cost: $5–10/month for a VPS (replaces $5–15/month per commercial VPN subscription)

-Why WireGuard Instead of a Commercial VPN?
+Why Choose WireGuard Over a Commercial VPN?

 | Self-Hosted WireGuard | Commercial VPN | |